"It is easier to build strong children than to repair broken men." —Frederick Douglass

 In the early 1800s, when Syracuse was still a village of fewer than 5,000 people, the education of children was a luxury afforded only to those who could pay the tuition for a private school.
-A group of churchwomen became interested in educating children who were less fortunate and, in 1835, they rented a room behind the village store and established the Syracuse Free School.
-In 1836, the school was moved to a new building erected with funds raised by the women's group.
-In 1839, a new tax was instituted which provided for public education to all children and the Free School closed and the building was sold.
+A group of churchwomen became interested in educating children who were less fortunate.
+In 1835, they rented a room behind the village store and established the Syracuse Free School.
+The school closed in 1839 when the community began providing public education to all children.

 Elmcrest continued to function as an orphanage into the 1960s.
-With the changes in social policy and a decrease in the population of true orphans, Elmcrest turned its attention to serving the needs of “troubled youth.”
-In 1980, Elmcrest began to re-focus its efforts to provide services to children with emotional as well as behavioral issues and began to increase its services to children with special needs.
+With changes in social policy and a decrease in the population of true orphans, Elmcrest turned its attention to serving the needs of “troubled youth.”
+In 1980, Elmcrest began to refocus its efforts to provide services to children with emotional as well as behavioral issues and began to increase its services to children with special needs.
 In the more than three decades since, Elmcrest has established itself as a leader and innovator in serving

-Today, Elmcrest Children's Center is a multi-service treatment and education center for children with emotional, behavioral, and psychiatric disturbances along with children with developmental disabilities and serious medical conditions; and an early education center and Universal Pre-K (UPK) program.
-Together with their families, youngsters are served in 16 different programs ranging from early education and family support to long-term residential treatment, critical care and pediatric respite programs.
-At any given time, Elmcrest is home to 130 youngsters with another 100 preschoolers being served in its early education facility.
-In addition, another 80 families at risk of having their children removed from the home, receive supportive services and counseling from skilled social workers in its two preventive service programs.
-Elmcrest currently serves more than 1,500 children and their families each year.
+Today, Elmcrest Children's Center is a multi-service residential treatment and education center for children with emotional, behavioral, and psychiatric challenges; a respite program for children with developmental disabilities and serious medical conditions; and an early education center and Universal Pre-K (UPK) program.
+Together with their families, over 2,500 individuals are served yearly in more than 20 different programs.
+At any given time, Elmcrest is home to 130 youngsters, with another 150 preschoolers being served in its early education facility.
+In addition, another 80 families at risk of having their children removed from the home receive supportive services, counseling, education and training.